RN2D-Project/BootCamp_Project/README.md

 The dataset comprises of demographic details, habits, existing health conditions and parameters for each patient record, along with their heart disease risk.
 This project analyzes the risk of Heart Disease for female patients only.

 ### __Reason for selection:__
-Heart Disease is one of the leading cause of death for men and women in the United States.
+Heart Disease is one of the leading causes of death for men and women in the United States.
 It is said that women are at a greater risk for Heart Disease than men.
 About 1 in every 5 female deaths is due to heart disease(www.cdc.gov)

 A) General Reasons for selection
 1. A relevant topic that is relatable to a wide audience.
-2. Beneficial to a number of stakeholders such as Patients at risk, hospitals and health systems, insurance companies
+2. Beneficial to a number of stakeholders such as Patients at risk, hospitals and health systems, insurance companies.
 3. A robust automated system to predict heart Disease may enable an increased accuracy of diagnosis.
 4. It could enable Health Systems to provide better quality of care.
 5. It will especially be beneficial in taking timely preventive action especially in female patients as they present atypical symptoms when compared to males leading to difficulties and delays in diagnosis.